Saint Charles East boys lacrosse shuts down Naperville Central | NCTV17

 Central is down by three, but Jake Walbert is on the assist, throwing to Declan Burke, and the captain snaps a shot in for a goal.
 The Redhawks are back within two.

-The Saints are still in action, Christian Hirniak goes for a quick pass to Frankie Solare, who shoots the equalizer down low for a goal.
+The Saints are still in action.
+Christian Hirniak goes for a quick pass to Frankie Solare, who shoots down low for a goal.

 The second quarter is underway with Jake Walbert passing to Declan Burke, who catapults the ball down low for another Redhawk goal.